madanmx/GameSFX/README.md

 hkl                                                                                     \
 command-prompt$cd hkl                              #change directory to the hkl         \
 command-prompt$cp /path/timepoint_crystfel.hkl .   #copy the crystfel processed timepoint.hkl files to this folder (ex:1ps_crystfel.hkl)  \
-In the editor preprocess the 1ps_crystfel.hkl similar to dark_crystfrl.hkl file.
-Then save it as 1ps_start.hkl.                                 \
+In the editor preprocess the 1ps_crystfel.hkl similar to dark_crystfel.hkl file.
+Then save it as 1ps.hkl.                                 \
 command-prompt$ls                                 #list the files within the /hkl/ directory                                                    \
 1ps_crystfel.hkl                                                                                                                                \
 1ps_start.hkl